ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

 - the current placement and queued jobs status displayed by Monika (see [Nantes's current status](https://intranet.grid5000.fr/oar/Nantes/monika.cgi)) **in LIVE**
 - the current and planned resources reservations in a Gantt Diagram History (see [Nantes's current status](https://intranet.grid5000.fr/oar/Nantes/drawgantt-svg/))

 ## Allocating and accessing resources with OAR

 OAR is the **resources and jobs management system** (a.k.a batch manager) used in Grid'5000, just like in traditional HPC centers (commonly with SLURM, PBS, etc.).
 However, settings and rules of OAR that are configured in Grid'5000 slightly differ from traditional batch manager setups in HPC centers, in order to match the requirements for an experimentation testbed and **not for production use**!

 In Grid'5000 the **smallest unit of resource managed by OAR is the core (cpu core)**, but by default a OAR job reserves a host (physical computer including all its cpus and cores, and possibly gpus).
 Hence, what OAR calls nodes are hosts (physical machines).
-In the `oarsub` resource request (`-l` arguments), nodes is an alias for host, so both are equivalent.
-But prefer using host for consistency with other argumnents and other tools that expose host not nodes.
+In the `oarsub` resource request (`-l` arguments), `node` is an alias for `host`, so both are equivalent.
+But prefer here using `host` for consistency with other arguments and other tools that expose host not node.

 [OAR Documentation here](http://oar.imag.fr/documentation)